Oros42/IMSI-catcher/README.md

 What you need
 =============
-1 PC with more than 3Go of RAM to compile gr-gsm
+1 PC with more than 3Go of RAM * to compile gr-gsm
 1 USB DVB-T key (RTL2832U) with antenna (less than 15$)

+\* *On EEEPC 1000H with 2Go of RAM and 2Go of swap, compiling take 1 day.*

 Setup
 =====